Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 Do a continuity review first:

-do these shots belong together
+Do these shots belong together?

 Then do a quality review:

-are these the best shots
+Are these the best shots?

 This order matters.
 A beautiful shot that breaks continuity can still damage the scene.